Orientations without forbidden patterns on three vertices: Conclusions

-\item there is a tournament, $T$, such that a perfect graph $G$ belongs to $P$ if and only if $G$ is a $\{ \overrightarrow{C_3},T \}$-graph. \end{itemize} \end{proposition} \begin{proof} We will only show the equivalence between the last two items.
-To do so, it suffices to notice that a graph is $K_r$-free if and only if it admits a $\{\overrightarrow{C_3}, \overrightarrow{T_r}\}$-free orientation. \end{proof}

-The proof of Lemma~\ref{donut-contradictingpath}, is technical and tedious to read.
-Thus, finding a simpler proof remains as an open problem.
-Nonetheless, we believe it is important to stand out the following: the master algorithm is a certifying one, i.e., it gives a graph $G$ an $F$-free orientation if it has one, or it finds and obstruction to being an $F$-graph, but these obstructions live in the constraint digraph $D^+$, not in $G$.
-Our proof yields a polynomial time extension of the master algorithm (in the case when $F = \{T_3\}$) and outputs an obstruction that now lives in $G$; namely it outputs a forbidden homomorphic pre-image $W$ and a homomorphism $\varphi \colon W \to G$.
+Algorithm~\ref{alg:master} is a certifying one, i.e., given a graph $G$, it outputs an $F$-free orientation of $G$ if it has one, or it finds and obstruction to being a $Forb_e(F)$-graph, but these obstructions live in the constraint digraph $D^+$, not in $G$.
+The proofs of Lemma~\ref{lem:hom-strips} and Theorem~\ref{thm:T3-free}, yield a polynomial time extension of this algorithm (in the case when $F = \{T_3\}$) that outputs an obstruction that now lives in $G$; namely it outputs a forbidden homomorphic pre-image $W$ and a homomorphism $\varphi \colon W \to G$.
 Various of the reductions to $2$-SAT are examples of certifying algorithms that exhibit an obstruction that does not belong to the graph $G$.
-The algorithm in \cite{hellESA2014} also exhibits obstructions that to not belong to $G$.
-A similar technique of the reverse engineering in the proof of Lemma~\ref{donut-contradictingpath} could work to find obstructions in $G$.
+A technique similar to the reverse engineering in the proof of Lemma~\ref{lem:hom-strips} could work to find obstructions in $G$ for other cases.

-We extended Skrien's results by finding characterizations for almost all sets of $F$-graphs where $F$ consists of oriented graphs on three vertices.
-We say that a graph $G$ is a {\em transitive-perfectly orientable graph} if is admits a $\{B_1,\overrightarrow{C_3}\}$-free orientation.
+We listed all families of $Forb_e(F)$-graphs where $F$ consists of non-empty oriented graphs on three vertices.
 Finding nice characterizations of perfectly orientable graphs and transitive-perfectly orientable graphs remain as open problems.